Maximize dollar spot control with automatic alerts

 - Has the capability to select historical risk from a custom-defined date range to view past dollar spot risk by zip code

-The beauty of this model for predicting dollar spot risk is that you only make applications when you need them, not because the calendar says so.
+A key benefit of this model for predicting dollar spot risk is that you make applications when you need them, not because the calendar says so.
 With the same products and the same rates, you can increase your control without increasing the amount of product used.
-It’s possible you may even save a fungicide application or two this season.
 For more information on using this model, check out this video from Jim Kerns

 Ensure you have the tools and knowledge to stay ahead of dollar spot.
 For free trial maps, videos from the experts, webinars and more, visit the Syngenta Dollar Spot Solutions webpage

-©2020 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-GreenCast® and the Syngenta logo are trademarks of a Syngenta Group Company.
-All other trademarks are the property of their respective owners.
+The Syngenta logo are trademarks of a Syngenta Group Company.
+All other trademarks are the property of their respective third-party owners.